ktmeaton/NCBImeta/README.md

 ## Up-Coming Features
 Consider switching from minidom to lxml for XPath and XLST functionality.
-Joining all tables into one super-database.
-Database join with EnteroBase metadata.
+Database join with EnteroBase metadata?

 PubMed Table
 Any requested tables or metadata :)